sebastienheyd/boilerplate/README.md

 | -o --order | Menu item order in the backend menu |

 Once generated, the files can be edited to customize the item, it's quite easy to understand.

+You can also add a provider by adding its class name to the list of providers in the configuration file `config/boilerplate/menu.php`.
+This can be useful if you are developing a package that is based on boilerplate.

 For more information, see the documentation of the following packages:

 - [lavary/laravel-menu](https://github.com/lavary/laravel-menu)
 - [hieu-le/active](https://github.com/letrunghieu/active)

+### Dashboard

+You can define your own controller to display the dashboard.
+To do this, set the `dashboard` parameter in the configuration file `config/boilerplate/menu.php`.

 ### Customizing views